Berria

 Berria is published daily, with the exception of Monday.
 The first issue was released on 21 June 2003.
 The newspaper's headquarters is in Andoain, Gipuzkoa, in the autonomous Basque region, Euskadi, in northern Spain.
 It also has offices in Vitoria-Gasteiz, Pamplona, Bilbao and Bayonne.

+The newspaper is a member of MIDAS (European Association of Daily Newspapers in Minority and Regional Languages).